Letters from Lodi

 Some notable east-side Mokelumne River old vine growths found in vineyard-designate bottlings...

 Lizzy James Vineyard Zinfandel

 • 20-acre growth located along Alpine Rd., south of Hwy.
-12 E. and north of E. Kettleman Ln.; consisting mostly of own-rooted Zinfandel dating back to 1904; although more than half the vineyard consists of replants of multiple ages.
+12 E. and north of E. Kettleman Ln., consisting of own-rooted, classically head trained Zinfandel dating back to 1904, interplanted with more vigorous spur pruned vertical cordon vines planted during the 1970s.

 • Possibly the single sandiest site in the entire Mokelumne River AVA (the closest thing to beach-like sands in Lodi); and as such, the most “east-side” of Lodi’s east-side vineyards.

 • Owned and farmed by Harney Lane Winery; producing a svelte, medium-full bodied style of Zinfandel with ringing notes of cherry/raspberry, floral and spiced tea scents, moderate tannin and balancing acidity.